Edge LED Backlight: The

 Bravia Internet Video: Bravia Internet Video serves as a

-gateway to Internet audio/video content, delivering a variety of on-demand
+gateway to Internet content, delivering a variety of on-demand entertainment

-entertainment straight to your Sony TV.
-Once connection (via Ethernet or WiFi) to your network and setup is complete, Bravia Internet TV
+to the web.
+Once your connection and setup is complete, Bravia Internet TV

 allows you to instantly stream a wide variety of movies, TV episodes, videos,

 and music from a large selection of entertainment apps.
 Currently Bravia

 Internet Video offers the following online content (as of December 2010):